Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Statistics.md

 ![A capture incident in details](images/desktop.pictures.calendar.hours.incidents.en.png)

-In this particular instance there were some internet connectivity issues and it was decided that it was not worth transferring the missing pictures from Webcampak local storage.
-On a side note, this type of issues if one of the reasons why we implemented the XFer mechanism, which will accomodate Internet connection issues.
+In this particular instance, there were some internet connectivity issues and it was decided that it was not worth transferring the missing pictures from Webcampak local storage.
+On a side note, this type of issues if one of the reasons why we implemented the XFer mechanism, which will accommodate Internet connection issues.

 ## System Statistics

-In the background, Webcampak will constantly records metrics about system usages on:
+In the background, Webcampak will constantly record metrics about system usages on:

 * Bandwidth
 * Hard disk